SnowBroScott/emberhold-canonical/docs/status.md

 - ✅ Public/anon SECURITY DEFINER execute (lint 0028) · `founder_gate_enabled()` + `my_household_is_founder()` · `anon` CRUD on `families` · `anon` CRUD on the other fourteen tables · Adult PIN plaintext in `localStorage`.

 **Real, open:**
+- ⬜ **🔴 THE SERVICE WORKER IS NOW A SECURITY SURFACE THAT DID NOT EXIST YESTERDAY.** It caches nothing today, which is what makes it safe. ⚠️ **Any future caching work must NEVER cache a response carrying an Authorization header — that is tenant isolation reintroduced at the cache layer, on a boundary that was verified under live attack.** **And a caching bug is the one defect on this board that cannot be fixed by pushing a fix.**
 - ⬜ **`quests.approved_by` accepts any in-family profile id, including a kid's.**
 - ⬜ **`actor_label` display forgery — DOWNGRADED, RE-SCOPED AS DESIGN.**
 - ⬜ **Kids read `adults_only` reward names/costs** and ⬜ **kids read `parents_only` quest details** — **same class; fix together**, *with* the own-session-vs-per-member-auth decision. **Top open security items.**